May 2012 - Tuscany, 12-night Med Cruise, and Rome

 CruiseDay 11 - Sea Day Photo (5/26/2012, Saturday):

-Lunch was at the main dining room.
-We shared a table with a young man from Germany and his girl friend.
+Lunch was in the main dining room.
+We shared a table with a young man from Germany and his girlfriend.
 The young man had just graduated from college majoring in finance but had not found a job yet.
 It was interesting to hear his view on the Euro debt crisis.
 We had come to the conclusion that the dining room's lunches were all pretty good, maybe better than its dinner.